snowflakedb/pdo_snowflake/README.rst

 where:

 - :code:`account` is your snowflake account name
-- :code:`disablesamlurlcheck` is used to turn on and off SAML checking.
-Defaults to false.
+- :code:`disablesamlurlcheck` is used to turn on and off `SAML checking <https://docs.snowflake.com/en/developer-guide/odbc/odbc-parameters>`_
 - :code:`authenticator` is your OKTA authenticator URL
 - :code:`oktauser` is your okta username
 - :code:`oktapwd` is your okta password